tshepang/blog/content/crimson-gold-2003.md

-Even though almost nothing happens (at least as compared to normal Hollywood fare), the movie also covers the issue of sexual oppression, but very skillfully and subtly, and in more than one occassion.
+Even though almost nothing happens (at least as compared to normal Hollywood fare), the movie also covers the issue of sexual oppression, but very skillfully and subtly, and in more than one occasion.
 It made me appreciate some of the pleasures we have here in South Africa.

 The style of this movie is very similar to that of [Abbas Kiarostami]